qikunxun/JMRL/README.md

 More prerequisites can be found in the original repositories.

 ### Datasets
-We use seven datasets in our experiments.
+We use four datasets in our experiments.

 | Datasets           | Download Links (original)                |
 |--------------------|------------------------------------------|